AGmccoy/Phytopthora-sojae-Pathotype-analysis/cran-comments.md

 * Use ROxygen 7.1.1

-* Spell check and correct spelling erros in package
+* Spell check and correct spelling errors in package

-* Update e-mail address of maintainer in DESCRIPTION to <adamhsparks@gmail.com> due to change of employment and loss of the e-mail address adam.sparks@usq.edu.au.
+* Update e-mail address of maintainer in DESCRIPTION to <adamhsparks@gmail.com> due to change of employment and loss of the e-mail address <adam.sparks@usq.edu.au>.
 This will be confirmed via an e-mail from myself using the USQ e-mail address as well.

 ## R CMD check results
 There were no ERRORs or WARNINGs